tdg5/stats-learning-notes/chapter-03-linear-regression.md

 It is sometimes possible for an interaction term to have a very small p-value while the associated main effects, $$ X_{1}, X_{2}, etc. $$, do not.
-Even in such a scenario we should continue to include the main effects.
+Even in such a scenario the main effects should still be included in the model due to the [hierarchical principle][glossary-hierarchical-principle].

-The [hierarchical principle][glossary-hierarchical-principle] states that, when an interaction term is included in the model, the main effects should also be included, even if the p-values associated with their coefficients are not significant.
+The hierarchical principle states that, when an interaction term is included in the model, the main effects should also be included, even if the p-values associated with their coefficients are not significant.
 The reason for this is that $$ X_{1}X_{2} $$ is often correlated with $$ X_{1} $$ and $$ X_{2} $$ and removing them tends to change the meaning of the interaction.

 If $$ X_{1}X_{2} $$ is related to the response, then whether or not the coefficient estimates of $$ X_{1} $$ or $$ X_{2} $$ are exactly zero is of